Thrangsohlang/Thrangsohlang/README.md

 - 👋 Hi, I’m @Thrangsohlang
-- 👀 I’m interested in Physics and computation
+- 👀 I’m interested in Physics, AI and Computation.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning, Generative AI and Computer Vision.
-- 💞️ I’m looking to collaborate on Data Science
+- 💞️ I’m looking to collaborate on Physics Projects or AI projects or a combination of both.
-- 📫 How to reach me @ thrangsohlang@gmail.com
+- 📫 How to reach me @thrangsohlang@gmail.com

 <!---
 Thrangsohlang/Thrangsohlang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.